AdobeDocs/experience-manager-pattern-detection.en/help/using/acv.md

 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/overview" text="Notable Changes - Experience Manager as a Cloud Service"
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/release-notes/release-notes-current" text="Experience Manager as a Cloud Service - Release Notes"

-ACV  Assets' Content Validator identifies the missing mandatory nodes & violations in asset content.
+`ACV` (Assets' Content Validator) Identifies the missing mandatory nodes & violations in asset content.
 This could lead to failure of certain Assets features on Experience Manager as a Cloud Service.

 Subtypes are used to identify the different types of information, such as: